ThatGhost/SnapExit/README.md

 ## Usage

-Register SnapExit in your Program.cs
+Register SnapExit in your Program.cs (you can also just instantiate the manager)

 ```csharp
     builder.Services.AddSnapExit(); // registers the services